The Best Books Set in High School or College For Fall 2023

 This book takes place at Oxford University in the 1980s when a socialite is murdered.
 Ursula Flowerbutton, an English country girl, is trying to investigate the murder for the college paper while trying to befriend the glamorous crowd.

 It’s a comedic spoof and the outfit descriptions alone had me giggling.
-I hope it becomes a series because I am totally in to read more of Flowerbutton and her Sloane Ranger friends.
+I hope it becomes a series of mystery books because I am totally in to read more of Flowerbutton and her Sloane Ranger friends.
 The secret societies and prestigious school make this one of our lighter dark academia books.

 Quentin Coldwater is a high school student obsessed with the made of world of Fillory.
 He finds himself admitted to a magical college that is both secret and elite.

 The best way I can describe this series is if Harry Potter was admitted to Hogwarts in College.
 It has a different feel but it is fun, imaginative, and entertaining.
 I’m a little obsessed with the tv series as well.
-The magic in this school is definitely a little bit dark and steamy.
+The magic in this school is definitely a little bit dark and steamy and for this reason, is perfect for a list of dark academia novels.
+If you love urban fantasy books, you must read this series.

 December 2022 Read with Jenna Book Pick